Armored combat (sport): Regulations

-There are unified international rules for the battles.
-They prohibit a number of very traumatic techniques, as well as regulate the admission of fighters and their weapons in order to observe the historical reliability of equipment, and also to eliminate serious injuries.
-Due to the fact that different countries used to have different fighting rules, the first unified rules were developed specifically for the world championship on historical medieval battle, "Battle of the Nations."
-However, the rules used at a local tournament may still differ, for example it may be prohibited to deliver blows to certain areas such as below the knee, or elbow, but the international rating events are conducted in accordance with the accepted international rules for historical medieval battles.
+There are unified international rules for armored combat published by various governing bodies.
+They prohibit a number of very traumatic techniques, as well as regulate the admission of fighters, their weapons, and armor for safety, to prevent serious injuries, as well as for historical authenticity.
+Competitions in armored combat sporting events are refereed by referees called knight marshals who have special training and combat experience.
+In the past different countries used to have different fighting rules, the first unified rules were developed specifically for the world championship on armored combat, "Battle of the Nations".
+However, the rules used at a local tournament may still differ, for example it may be prohibited to deliver blows to certain areas such as below the knee, or elbow, but the international rating events are conducted in accordance with the accepted international rules for armored combat.
 Weapons are checked for correct measurements and safety before fighters enter the list.
+Due to the risks and injuries involved with the sport, participants must be over the age of 18 to participate, with the exception of the "soft" category events.

+Armored combat regulates the appearance of weapons and armor to keep the appearance of historical accuracy through authenticity committee (AC) checks, in addition to the separate safety checks, being common at tournaments.
+This in contrast to Historical European Martial Arts (HEMA) that uses modern protective equipment such as a modern fencing helmet, padded fencing jacket, modern padded/heavy duty fencing gloves, hard plastic forearm and leg protection.